araz4data/C-/Image-Segmentation/README.md

 All four key requirements have been followed in this project

 ### Loops, Functions, I/O
-The project code is clearly organized into functions.
+The project's code is clearly organized into functions.
 The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
 The project accepts input from a user as part of the necessary operation of the program.

 ### Object Oriented Programming
 The project accepts input from a user as part of the necessary operation of the program.
 All class data members are explicitly specified as public, protected, or private.
 Logical inheritance hierarchies are used to process images.